Administrative Operations/Field Operations

-The committee is working on a campaign to educate NUCA of Nebraska members on calling in non-responses and not marking lines to the One Call system; review the state statutes and educates NUCA of Nebraska members on everyone's responsibilities; and generates best in class practices and policies for NUCA of Nebraska members to use for documentation and disputing claims, damages and unmarked and mismarked lines.
+The committee promotes use of the One Call system; reviews the state statutes and educates NUCA of Nebraska members on everyone's responsibilities; advocates for changes to improve the One Call law; generates best in class practices and policies for NUCA of Nebraska members to use for documentation and disputing claims, damages and unmarked and mismarked lines.

 Robert Woehler & Son Construction, Inc.

 The committee identifies opportunities and activities to help expand the pool of qualified labor, in order to assist NUCA of Nebraska member contractor companies in attracting and retaining employees.
-Participate in hands-on stations with high school students at Construction Career Days at six community colleges around the state, where you’ll have an opportunity to educate them about the work that you do and why you chose a career in the utility construction industry.
-Give a presentation to students in the classroom.
-Offer job shadowing at a job site.
-Offer a co-op, provide financial contribution or lease equipment for the Central Community College Heavy Equipment Operator Program.
+Opportunities include: participating in hands-on stations with high school students at Construction Career Days around the state, giving a presentation to students in the classroom about career options in the construction industry; job site tours; and offering a co-op, financial contributions or leasing equipment for the Central Community College Heavy Equipment Operator Technician Program.

 M.E.
 Collins Contracting